joshilp/priority_queue/README.md

 I had a recent interaction with someone who wasn't receiving emails with attachments in their Outlook.
 Removing technical jargon and using an analogy I explained:

-"Sending an email is like sending a an envelope with a letter.
+"Sending an email is like sending an envelope with a letter.
 That envelope with a single paged letter takes up a relatively small amount of space.
 An envelope with lots of photos takes up even more space.

 That envelope is sent from the sender to the postal service and put in a box.
 Anything put in that box is automatically sent to you, but that box has limited space.
 If that box is almost full, it might only fit envelope with a single letter instead of one with lots of photos.
 If the mail is too big to fit, then it's not stored in the box and not sent to you.